Maintain your flower garden with these tips

 Whether you're planting flowerbeds or laying groundcover for your yard, here are five tips for maintaining a beautiful perennial garden:

 1.)
 Establish good watering practices.
 Ensuring that your plants get the appropriate amount of water is the first and most vital key to success in any garden.
-For the best results, it's essential to cluster plants with similar water needs next to each other; planting a water-guzzling bloom in the same bed as a plant bred for drought is an invitation for disaster.
+For the best results, it's essential to cluster plants with similar water needs next to each other; planting a water-guzzling bloom in the same bed as a plant breeding for drought is an invitation for disaster.

 2.)Determine your soil type.
 Soil conditions can differ significantly even within the same neighborhood, so don't assume that you can necessarily have success with the same plants as your neighbors.
 To be sure, assess your soil type before planting.
 Many plants will grow better in light, sandy soil than dense clay-type soil.
 The chemical makeup of the land in your garden will also affect which plants grow best in that space.
 You can perform a pH and nutrient soil test to identify the type of property you have and what additives it might need for success.